 What about those babies who are under the National Right to Life’s threshold?
 Sadly, they will not be saved.
 Even one murdered baby is one too many.
 Pro-life organizations are not interested in abolishing abortion; rather, they promote their incremental stance as millions of children are murdered.
-The anti-abortion movement has failed, and the result of that failure has been the death of millions of children in the womb.
+The modern anti-abortion movement has failed, and the result of that failure has been the death of millions of children in the womb.

 Science and Evidence Alone Will Always Fall Short

 These “pro-life” organizations all have something in common: they have been around for a long time.
-However, given the total number of children still dying daily, it is obvious that they have failed in their attempt to end abortion in the United States.
+However, given the total number of children still dying daily, it is obvious that they have failed in their attempt to ban abortion in the United States.